 Sybok: Let us explore it... together.
 Each man hides a secret pain.
 It must be exposed and reckoned with.
 It must be dragged from the darkness and forced into the light.
 Share your pain.
 Share your pain with me... and gain strength from the sharing.

-Kirk: Spock, my top priority right now is to regain control of the ship.
-After that, you can debate Shakari until you're green in the face.
+Kirk: Spock, my only concern is getting the ship back.
+When that's done and Sybok is in here, then you can debate Sha-Ka-Ree until you're green in the face.

-Kirk: This person didn't happen to have pointed ears, and a propensity for getting his shipmates in trouble, did he?
+Kirk: This person... he didn't by any chance have pointed ears, and an unerring capacity for getting his shipmates into trouble, did he?

 Spock: He did have pointed ears.